SabaDevvy/ultimate-42-makefile/README.md

 # Git

 Makefile-Ultimate contains Git rules to streamline your Git workflow with safe operations that prevent common errors and data loss.
-These commands handle stashing changes automatically and provide clear, color feedback.
+These commands handle stashing changes automatically and provide clear feedback.

 ```bash
 # Pull latest changes safely (auto-stashes and restores local changes)